 Hikers say that if you want to see the different landscapes of Scotland in one day, go for a huge treck on the Isle of Arran for it is « a miniature Scotland », complete with loch, glen, bay, mountain, castle ruins and even distillery ; I say, if you want to see what the Czech Republic has to offer in terms of scenery, do my monster treck, for along the way, you will see an old water mill, an aristocratic settlement, rolling hills, a remote lake, canyons and even a castle !

 This is my most beautiful and refreshing hike, moreover, it is highly accessible on public transport from Prague.
 And, the “challenge” ?
-Apart from the distance that is, along the way, you will see a rather unexpected link with Scotland.
-If you find it, take a photograph and e-mail your photograph to dogwalksprague.blog or post it on Instagram 😉 “The game is afoot !”
+Well, apart from the distance that is, along the way, you will see a rather unexpected link with Scotland.
+Can you find it ?
+“The game is afoot !”

 Access : By bus : From the metro station Luka (yellow B line), cross the tunnel and go down the stairs to your right.
 Take bus 246 to Zmrzlik (15 mins).
 From the bus stop, take the small street which slopes downwards towards the stables.
 After passing the second riding stables, (50°0’42.404″N, 14°18’51.526″E) keep following the path through the fields until you see the electrical distribution plant over to your left.
 You will find red trail markers which you must follow to the left.
 By car : Drive to Zmrzlík and park near the stables ; 50°0’42.404″N, 14°18’51.526″E. You will need to recover your car after the walk using public transport.

 Difficulty : difficult (only in distance) Distance : 25 Km Time : approx 6h